plan-systems/design-docs/proof-of-correctness.md

-note: although TimeAuthored is used to index entries, some Lc implmentations may optionally provide a time index value that converges to within a fixed provable accuracy of when the network witnessed it sent (as it travels further into the past).
+note: although TimeAuthored is used to index entries, some Lc implementations may optionally provide a time index value that converges to within a fixed provable accuracy of when the network witnessed it sent (as it travels further into the past).
 TimeConsensus (Dfinity, Hashgraph).
 For a given transaction **t**, let **t<sub>t </sub>**